 Changing With The Times

 First opened in New York City in 1904 by business mogul John Jacob Astor IV, The St. Regis brand has been built on the principle that each of its discerning guests will live to remember being touched by the personification of sheer luxury.
-Setting the standard in the City of Angels for the past 10 years, The St. Regis Bangkok occupies the capital’s most envious address with splendid views across one of the largest green spaces in the city, The Royal Bangkok Sports Club.
+Setting the standard for the past 10 years – and changing with the times, The St. Regis Bangkok occupies the capital’s most envious address with splendid views across one of the largest green spaces in the city, The Royal Bangkok Sports Club.

 At the helm of The St. Regis Bangkok is Klaus Christandl, a hospitality professional whose career has taken him from his native Austria to Asia, then to the Middle East and now back to Asia working for some of the most famous luxurious hotel brands along the way.
 After spending 23 years with Starwood Group, he was involved in the mega-merger between Starwood and Marriott in 2016, spent time with two very diverse properties of The Luxury Collection before arriving in Bangkok via a stint as General Manager of The St. Regis Singapore.

 “In hospitality, I am a great believer in the fact that the brand must be driven and positioned with customer focussed strategy.
 Hospitality is and must remain hospitality.
 It is so important that regardless of the number of stars your brand carries, it is the promise that you make to take care of all your guests that ultimately counts.
 Over the past few years, guest expectations have significantly evolved and the biggest element we can contribute to a guest experience is to provide more certainty, especially these days with Covid-19,” said the charismatic General Manager.